iarsystems/crun-evaluation-guide/README.md

 >
 >__Global bounds table__
 >- [x] Check pointers from non-instrumented memory

-8. Build and run the program again.
+8. Build and run the application again.
 This time you should see one C-RUN message for the third `printf()` statement.
 >Read the source code and compare the use of `__as_make_bounds()` for the pointer `ap` to how the bounds are set for the pointer used in the next `printf()` statement.
 We have also defined a project-specific macro to control the use of `__as_make_bounds()`.
 This built-in function is used when the returned pointer must be given sensible bounds.
-If for returned pointers is not given bounds, a bounds error will be generated on the first access made to the pointer.
-Note that this build configuration defines a preprocessor symbol called `CONFIG` that conditionally compile with `__as_make_bounds()` calls for giving pointers sensible bounds.
+If no bounds are given for returned pointers, a bounds error will be generated on the first access made to the pointer.
+Note that this build configuration defines a preprocessor symbol called `CONFIG` that conditionally compiles with `__as_make_bounds()` calls to give pointers sensible bounds.
 9. Comment out one of the calls to the `CRUN_MAKE_BOUNDS()` macro, rebuild and run.
->:grey_question: Did it change the output in the __C-RUN Messages__?
+>:grey_question: Did it change the output in the __C-RUN Messages__ window?

 <!-- --------------------------------------------------------------------------------------------------- -->
-### `Heap Checking` capabilities
+### Heap checking capabilities
-C-RUN can check for errors in the use of heap memory. _Heap checking_ can catch when the application tries to use already freed memory, non-matching deallocation attempts and even leaked heap blocks.
+C-RUN can check for errors in how heap memory is being used. _Heap checking_ can catch when the application tries to use already freed memory, non-matching deallocation attempts, and leaked heap blocks.

-When using _Heap checking_, each memory block is expanded with bookkeeping information and a buffer area, so that the blocks as seen by the application are not located side-by-side.
+When you use _heap checking_, each memory block is expanded with bookkeeping information and a buffer area, so that the blocks as seen by the application are not located side-by-side.

-The various checker functions examine the bookkeeping information and the buffer areas and reports violations of correct heap usage.
+The various checker functions examine the bookkeeping information and the buffer areas and report violations of correct heap usage.

->:warning: Using _checked heap_ substantially increases the likelihood of finding heap usage errors, but it’s **not** fail-safe.
+>:warning: Using _heap checking_ makes it much easier to find heap usage errors, but it is **not** fail-safe.
 >
->:warning: _Checked heap_ and _bounds checking_ can complement each other when tracking down dynamic memory usage errors.
-However, due to potential impact in terms of performance and overhead, it’s **not** advised to enable both at the same time.
+>:warning: _Heap checking_ and _bounds checking_ can complement each other in identifying dynamic memory usage errors.
+However, because of the potential impact in terms of performance and overhead, you are advised **not** to enable both at the same time.

-To run this example, follow the steps below.
+To run this example, do this:

 1. Select the _Heap_ project.

-2. Go to __Project__  →  __Options__ → __Runtime Checking__ (<kbd>Alt</kbd> + <kbd>F7</kbd>).
+2. Choose __Project__ → __Options__ (<kbd>Alt</kbd>+<kbd>F7</kbd>) → __Runtime Checking__.

-3. Make sure that _Use checked heap_ is enabled
+3. Make sure that _Use checked heap_ is enabled:
 >__C-RUN Runtime Checking__
 >- [x] Enable
 >   - [x] Use checked heap
 >   - [ ] Enable bounds checking

-4. Download and Debug the executable (<kbd>CTRL</kbd> + <kbd>D</kbd>).
+4. Choose __Project__ → __Download and Debug__ (<kbd>Ctrl</kbd>+<kbd>D</kbd>) to start executing the application.

 5. For each reported error, examine the comments at that location in the code.